Longzea/CeloAssist-Tutorial/README.md

 }
 ```

 Most tokens are ancestors of the very popular ERC-20 token and follow its standard interface.
-It provides you with very practical basic functionality that you don’t have to implement yourself
+It provides you with very practical basic functionality that you don’t have to implement yourself.

 You create an interface using the interface keyword, followed by a name.
-You can choose IERC20Token or another name, and the functionality of the interface.
+You can choose `IERC20Token` or another name, and the functionality of the interface.
 In this case, the functionality of the ERC-20 token.

 Next, let's define our contract by using the `contract` keyword followed by the name of the contract and then an open and close curly braces.
 Inside the curly braces is where we will be declaring our variables and function.